 The tracks arrive at the station via a long viaduct that carries the LRVs to the station at more than twelve meters above ground level.
 To minimize the impact of the approaching LRVs on its surroundings, and in particular the residential area Bezuidenhout-West, the design of the viaduct has been given a slender look.
 This has been achieved by means of a steel structure that enables a large span between the columns.
 As a result its spatial impact at ground level is reduced and restrictions in the view of surrounding residents are minimized.
 Moreover, the slender construction has a minimal impact on the urban environment.

 ZJA together with Knippers Helbig developed the design of the spatial roof structure with a parametric design model that generated and analysed the structure while providing geometrical and structural optimization.
-The outcome of this optimization allowed for the use of single-curved and cold bent glass that was installed in-situ.
+The outcome of this optimization allowed for the use of single-curved and cold bent glass.
 The detailed parametric study has led to an optimal economic design and minimal use of material by using a genetic algorithm.

 Winner: European Steel Design Merit Award 2019, German Design Award 2019, WAN Transport Award 2017